dvlab-research/MoTCoder/Readme.md

 # MoTCoder: Elevating Large Language Models with Modular of Thought for Challenging Programming Tasks

-This is the official code repository of [MoTCoder: Elevating Large Language Models with Modular of Thought for Challenging Programming Tasks](https://arxiv.org/abs/2312.15960).

 <p align="center">
 🤗 <a href="https://huggingface.co/JingyaoLi/MoTCoder-15B-v1.0" target="_blank">Model </a> •🐱 <a href="https://github.com/dvlab-research/MoTCoder" target="_blank">Code</a> • 📃 <a href="https://arxiv.org/abs/2312.15960" target="_blank">Paper</a> <br>
 </p>